 Google is all around tool.
 Aside from email services, internet browsing capability, electronics & hardware products, and software/app tools â€“ it has also a plagiarism monitoring system.

 The popular search engine is also able to provide extensive keyword search online.
 Upon setting up the Google Alert tool for free, you are allowing to be prompted through email on possible plagiarism of your work content published online.
 A special algorithm can detect and monitor other websites that have common keyword combinations comparing with your own article.

-Once you received a notification, you can check the page where there is a similar content with yours and take necessary action to request for deletion of your work on the detected site.
+Once you received a notification, you can check the page where there is similar content to yours and take the necessary action to request for deletion of your work on the detected site.
 However, you may also request that you should properly be attributed for the re-posted or used content.

 5. Disable copy or download File

-Images, videos, and audios can be prevented from being copied by disabling the right-click method in your content.
+Images, videos, and audio can be prevented from being copied by disabling the right-click method in your content.

 7. Include permanent attribution code